mattheys/media-docker/README.md

 a short and sweet way to get a full-blown media stack running on a server in minutes. four files and sudo access are all you need to get started.

 ## what's included
-with this package, you'll get a media server environment capable of finding, grabbing, downloading, and presenting: movies, tv, books, music, and comics. it does this (relatively) securely, prioritizing usenet and torrenting-over-VPN.
+with this package, you'll get a media server environment capable of finding, grabbing, downloading, and presenting: movies, tv, books, music, and comics. it does this (relatively) securely, prioritizing usenet and torrenting-over-VPN. traefik acting as a reverse proxy manages access to everything via nice URL's, and watchtower keeps all of your docker containers up-to-date.

 ### services and where to access them
 | service | purpose | url / ports |